 EMR Offerings must be certified in order to subscribe to provincial EHR products and services, including OLIS, HRM and future EHR solutions and services as they become available.

 aligning to the published Ontario EMR Specifications Mandatory for a specific care domain (e.g.: Primary Care) as identified below

 maintaining obligations set forth in the EMR Vendor Certification Agreement

 EMR Certification Releases

 The set of Mandatory EMR Specifications including version number required for EMR Certification is defined as a Release.

-An EMR Specification is flagged as Mandatory only when, for example, the adoption of the product/service of the EMR Specification is considered foundational to all EMRs, or the Ministry of Health and Long-Term Care or other regulatory authority introduces policy or legislation mandating the use of the functionality, etc. Prior to an EMR Specification being set as Mandatory, OntarioMD will provide EMR vendors with a minimum of 12-months notice of the requirement to successfully incorporate the functionality into their EMR Offering(s).
+An EMR Specification is flagged as Mandatory only when, for example, the adoption of the product/service of the EMR Specification is considered foundational to all EMRs, or the Ministry of Health or other regulatory authority introduces policy or legislation mandating the use of the functionality, etc. Prior to an EMR Specification being set as Mandatory, OntarioMD will provide EMR vendors with a minimum of 12-months notice of the requirement to successfully incorporate the functionality into their EMR Offering(s).

 Visit the EMR Specifications Library for more information about EMR Specifications.

 To download the set of EMR Specifications for Certification Release click on the related release in the tables below.

 EMR Core Data Set